pmndrs/react-spring/readme.md

 )
 ```

-If you need to interpolate native styles, use `animated.template`.
-For instance, given that you receive startColor and endColor as animatable values you could do it like so:
+If you need to interpolate native styles, use `template`.
+For instance, given that you receive the start of a gradient and its end as animatable values you could do it like so:

 ```jsx
 import { Spring, animated, template } from 'react-spring'